History of Science and Technology

 About the Program

 The History of Science and Technology, a program within the College of Science and Engineering, is a dynamic interdisciplinary field of scholarship that studies the development of science and technology in their broader cultural context.
 The field is growing rapidly as people realize that science and technology are themselves among the most important cultural phenomena of the modern age.
 The Program in the History of Science and Technology at the University of Minnesota ranks among the country's best.
 It offers both M.A. and Ph.D. degrees as well as an undergraduate minor.
-Faculty hold tenure in the Departments of Physics, Mechanical Engineering, Ecology, Evolution & Behavior, and Electrical & Computer Engineering.
+Faculty hold tenure in the Departments of Physics, Earth Sciences, Mechanical Engineering, Ecology, Evolution & Behavior, and Electrical & Computer Engineering.
 This unique model provides students with comprehensive opportunities for advanced research and study in history of the physical sciences, the biological sciences, and technology.
 Within these areas, students are encouraged to make use of the perspectives and methods of intellectual, institutional, social, economic, and cultural history.

 History of the HST Program